Meetings and Events

 Saturday 10 September, 2016 The Sloane Club, London

-Connie Neumann, a Society Member in the USA and on the board of the Laura Ingalls Wilder Legacy and Research Association, gave a very interesting talk about these two authors.
+Connie Neumann, a Society Member in the USA and on the board of the Laura Ingalls Wilder Legacy and Research Association, talking about these two authors.
+Born only six months apart but worlds away, they had more in common than their readers would expect.

 Saturday 30 July, 2016 California